School Logo

 Developing a Love of Reading

-| At Howitt Primary Community School we strongly believe that reading is a gateway to learning and knowledge.
-That is why we strive to provide a rounded approach to teaching reading through phonics sessions, fluency lessons, VIPERS strategies, comprehension skills and of course story time!
+At Howitt Primary Community School, we firmly believe that reading is the gateway to learning and knowledge.
+That’s why we are committed to delivering a well-rounded approach to teaching reading.

 Progression in Reading